Defect thermodynamics of orthorhombic Ba$_2$In$_2$O$_5$: First-principles calculations on the role of oxygen dumbbell interstitials: Introduction

-Mixed ionic electronic conductors (MIECs) are a class of materials used in electrochemical energy conversion \cite{riessMixedIonicElectronic2003}.
-Due to their ability to conduct both ions and electronic charge carriers simultaneously, they have been extensively studied for applications in energy storage, sensors, gas permeation membranes, and, most notably, solid oxide fuel cells (SOFCs) \cite{schmidtSafeDesignOperation2001,shaoPerformanceMixedconductingCeramic2001, wangPerovskiteHollowFiberMembranes2005, zhangSynthesisCharacterizationEvaluation2008}.
-A fuel cell directly converts the chemical energy of a fuel gas into electrical energy, bypassing the intermediate combustion step found in conventional power generation.
-This process results in higher conversion efficiency compared to thermomechanical methods.
-While the electrochemical mechanism resembles that of a battery, fuel cells do not require recharging, as they continuously generate electricity as long as fuel and oxidant are supplied \cite{stambouliSolidOxideFuel2002}.
-Goodenough \textit{et al.} \cite{goodenoughOxideionConductionBa2In2O51990} first identified \ce{Ba2In2O5} (BIO) as a promising fast oxide-ion conductor due to its unique brownmillerite-type structure.
-This oxygen-deficient perovskite-related compound features a high concentration of oxygen vacancies, with one out of every six oxygen sites missing.
-However, these vacancies are not randomly distributed; instead, they adopt a specific ordering that alternates between layers of \ce{In-O6} octahedra and \ce{In-O4} tetrahedra, which restricts their mobility: At temperatures above \qty{925}{\celsius}, BIO undergoes an order-disorder transition, where the previously ordered oxygen vacancies begin to randomize, leading to a sharp increase in ionic conductivity.
+Goodenough \textit{et al.} \cite{goodenoughOxideionConductionBa2In2O51990} identified barium indate (\ce{Ba2In2O5}, BIO) as a promising fast oxide-ion conductor due to its unique brownmillerite-type structure.
+This oxygen-deficient perovskite-related compound features a high concentration of oxygen vacancies, with one of every six oxygen sites missing.
+However, these vacancies are not randomly distributed; instead, they adopt a specific ordering that alternates between layers of \ce{InO6} octahedra and \ce{InO4} tetrahedra, which restricts their mobility.
+At temperatures above \qty{925}{\celsius}, BIO undergoes an order-disorder transition, where previously ordered oxygen vacancies begin to randomize, leading to a sharp increase in ionic conductivity.
 This transition is accompanied by a structural phase change, first from orthorhombic ($Ibm2$, space group No. 46-2) to a tetragonal phase ($I4cm$, space group No. 108) between \qty{925}{\celsius} and \qty{1040}{\celsius}, and then to a cubic perovskite phase ($Pm\overline{3}m$, space group No. 221) above \qty{1040}{\celsius}, in which the oxygen vacancies are fully disordered \cite{speakmanInsituDiffractionStudy2002, leeInitioStudyOxygenVacancy2006}.
-Computational studies by Mohn \textit{et al.} have shown that the energetically preferred arrangement of oxygen vacancies in BIO is a staggered configuration rather than a stacked alignment \cite{mohnCollectiveIonicMotion2004, mohnOrderDisorderedState2005}.
-The limited mobility of oxygen vacancies in BIO is reminiscent of that observed in bixbyite \ce{In2O3} (IO) \cite{agostonInitioModelingDiffusion2010}, suggesting that similar defect mechanisms might be at play in both materials.
-A recent photoelectron spectroscopy study on the defect chemistry of IO and \ce{Sn}-doped \ce{In2O3} (ITO) by Klein \textit{et al.} \cite{kleinOriginQuantificationUltimate2024a} found that cathodic polarization of the material leads to oxygen removal and an increase in the Fermi level, reaching a maximum value of $E_{\textrm{F}} - E_{\textrm{VB}} = \qty[input-uncertainty-signs]{3.85(10)}{\eV}$ for ITO and $E_{\textrm{F}} - E_{\textrm{VB}} = \qty[input-uncertainty-signs]{3.35(10)}{\eV}$ for IO.
-Further increasing the applied voltage leads to the reduction of \ce{Sn^{4+}} to \ce{Sn^{2+}}, suggesting that the ultimate limitation of the carrier concentration in ITO is determined by dopant reduction rather than the self-compensating formation of oxygen interstitials.
-While the defect chemistry of IO is relatively well understood, much less is known about BIO, particularly regarding the range of Fermi levels that can be accessed through donor doping.
-In BIO, an upper limit to the Fermi level could potentially be set by the formation of oxygen interstitials, a possibility that remains largely unexplored.
-In moderately reducing environments, oxygen interstitials might also act as compensating defects, similar to their role in IO \cite{agostonInitioModelingDiffusion2010, kleinOriginQuantificationUltimate2024a}.
-This work aims to clarify the role of intrinsic and extrinsic defects in determining the electronic and thermodynamic properties of orthorhombic BIO from first principles.
-To the best of our knowledge, this is the first study that investigates the defect formation energies and charge transition energies of vacancies, oxygen interstitials, Frenkel pairs, and substitutional Cr doping using density functional theory.
-By analyzing the defect thermodynamics across different chemical potential conditions and experimental oxygen partial pressures, we establish how these defects govern the accessible Fermi level range and the charge compensation mechanisms in BIO.
-This provides new insights into the defect chemistry of BIO, offering guidance for future studies on the defect and doping engineering of brownmillerite-type materials.
-This paper is structured as follows: Section \ref{sec:methods} outlines the computational methodology, Section \ref{sec:res_disc} discusses intrinsic and extrinsic defects, and Section \ref{sec:conc} presents the conclusions and prospects for future work.
+Computational studies by Mohn \textit{et al.} \cite{mohnCollectiveIonicMotion2004, mohnOrderDisorderedState2005} have shown that the energetically preferred arrangement of oxygen vacancies in BIO is a staggered configuration rather than a stacked alignment.